 Mike Arnot, Chairman

 Mike Arnot is the founder of Boarding Pass, a Greenpoint-based design brand named GQ Magazine’s Best 2015.
 He is the former regional commissioner of the Greenpoint-Williamsburg Youth Soccer League (GWYSL).
 Mike is an avid soccer player and volunteer youth soccer coach.
 Originally from Canada, Mike is nice and polite.
 He was a speechwriter and Policy Advisor to Canada’s Foreign Minister before moving to New York to pursue a career in law and technology.
-Mike spends a lot of his recreational time in North Brooklyn parks with his two sons, Owen and Fred, and wife Stephanie.
+Mike spends a lot of his recreational time in parks with his two sons, Owen and Fred, and wife Stephanie.

 Leigh Godwin, Treasurer / Secretary